4dams/ArdentGirl/README.md

 *Note: Those commands have been adjusted for one special streamer but you can change and adjust them as much as you want, even though they're in german.*

+# To do

+- "getSummonerIds" with forEach
+- fix "!topchamp" command
+- add commands from list

 # Installation

 To run this bot, you have to have [Node.js](https://nodejs.org/en/) installed on the machine you're running the bot on.
 Other than that, you will need a few modules.
 There's a list of all modules below.